alexfernandez/alexfernandez.github.io/drafts/climate-change-solutions.md

 # 🧑‍🔬 Some Solutions

+Right now there is no single solution to climate change, and probably we will have to use many of them if we are to survive our own trap.

+Now, before we start, let's be clear.
+The first measure to mitigate climate change should be to **stop burning stuff**;
+otherwise everything we do will be in vain.
+But even if we stopped tomorrow and switched to 100% green energy (a mix of solar, wind, hydro and nuclear) there's the little matter of what we do with all the carbon dioxide in the atmosphere.

 We will review some solutions that can be found in the literature, and even some of my own, ranking them from more pedestrian to wildly out there.

-There is no single solution to climate change, and probably we will have to use many of them if we are to survive our own trap.
+We will try to understand how much they help, and also if they have any side effects.

 ## 🎚️ Fermi Estimation

 To gauge the impact of each solution we will use a method attributed to Enrico Fermi:
 [Fermi estimation](https://what-if.xkcd.com/84/).
-The great physicist said that he could estimate any physical problem in a napkin by a factor of magnitude, that is: his answer would not be exact but should be between 10 and 1/10 of the correct solution.
+The great physicist said that he could estimate any physical problem in a napkin by a factor of one order of magnitude, that is: his answer would not be exact but should be between 10 times and one tenth of the correct solution.
 It is legendary his measurement of the energy of the first atomic bomb by dropping pieces of paper as it detonated and measuring their displacement in the air.

 We will try to do the same with the ideas below to see if they would help.
+We don't need complicated climate models to get a rough idea;
+even if we are off by 100% we will know if our solution should more or less work.
+Of course, we should go with the complicated models before investing real money in the idea.

+The method as we will apply it is simply to take an approximate estimation for each value, within an order of magnitude (between 10 times and 1/10th), and combine them in simple ways (basically addition, subtraction, multiplication and division).
+The solution will tend to the real value as long as errors are more or less distributed uniformly, i.e. sometimes we are above, some times we are below.

 ## 🌲 Lots of Trees